UniversalDependencies/UD_French-ParTUT/README.md

 * Tree count:  1020
 * Word count:  28597
 * Token count: 27661
-* Dep. relations: 42 of which 8 language specific
+* Dep. relations: 48 of which 14 language specific
 * POS tags: 17
-* Category=value feature pairs: 32
+* Category=value feature pairs: 34

+## Changelog
+2017-11-15 v2.1
+* dates revised and annotated as flat structures
+* change of xpos for copulas (from VA to V)
+* "il + être + ADJ + de/que + VERB" construction revised
+* deprel of "en", "où" and "y" pronouns revised
+* change of deprel of possessives (from nmod:poss to det)
+* deprel of "tout" revised
+* "il y a" construction (both temporal and existential) revised
+* clefts, pseudo-clefts and causatives annotated according to language-specific guidelines
+* other minor corrections

+2017-03-01 v2
+* initial release

 ## References